apoorvdwi/gab-probability/readme.md

 A python package for analyzing gaussian and binomial distribution .

+INSTALLATION :

+Enter the terminal window and enter the command "pip install gab-probability"

+USAGE :

 Gaussian distribution class for calculating and visualizing a Gaussian distribution.

 	Attributes: